What is a white tiger – really?

 Once the facility was closed down, Joseph and his lion pride were placed at Big Cat Rescue of Florida.
-The Wildcat Sanctuary offered to take the remaining tigers, Ekaterina and Sierra, but instead they were transported to the Wild Animal Orphanage in Texas with funds from IFAW.
-However, in 2010, WAO was forced to close its doors.
-It has come full circle for Sierra and Ekaterina that they now call The Wildcat Sanctuary home.
+The Wildcat Sanctuary offered to take the remaining tigers, Ekaterina and Sierra, but they were transported to the Wild Animal Orphanage (WAO) in Texas with funds from IFAW instead.
+In 2010, WAO was forced to close its doors.
+Life came full circle for Sierra and Ekaterina when they finally arrived at The Wildcat Sanctuary.
 The two girls are doing wonderfully.
 Sierra especially loves her tug toy and lounging all day in her fire-hose hammock.

-This story along with the video gives us a glimpse into the past of Sierra and Ekaterina and all they have had to endure.
+Sierra and Ekaterina, two Bengal tigers are featured in a 20/20 news story about the dangers of animal exhibitors.
+This story, along with the video, gives us a glimpse into the past of Sierra and Ekaterina and all they have had to endure.
 They are wild animals and it is a real shame that they were forced to be anything but that.